rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 competent imitator, this is the _same_ as being a consequentialist.
 So wait!
 Why have we bothered with defining this class of AIs if it practically includes consequentialists anyway!?
 Well, this comes down to why the intentions of AIs matter at all.

 Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents.
-For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a feature correlated with the reward and then purse that feature when out-of-distribution instead of the reward from the original environment.
-There are also more arcane considerations like deceptive alignment which can leverage slight distributional differences into safety failures.[^indist] _(TODO: maybe better justify that intentions determine generalization or link something?
-Possibly I should just state this less
-confidently: I'm not that confident this is true in a deep sense.)_
+By definition, robustly capable agents robustly pursue their goals, so we'll consider the case where an agent will still pursue it's goals effectively on an out-of-distribution input.[^capableexistential] Nearly identical behavior on a specific distribution of tasks from the training environment could be the result of many possible goals (intentions).
+However, these different goals can be distinguished by different behavior on out-of-distribution inputs.
+For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a feature correlated with the reward and then pursue that feature when out-of-distribution instead of the reward from the original environment.
+The behavior out-of-distribution reveals more information about the true goals of the agent (in so far as these weak agents can be seen as having goals).
+There are also more arcane considerations like [deceptive alignment][decepalign].
+A deceptively aligned agent would have the instrumental goal of doing well at training and not being detected.
+Its terminal goals could be anything.
+So clearly this agent (if capable) would perform well in training, but its true goals would result in different behaviour once it determined that it's no longer in training and there isn't need for deception.
+How would the agent be able to determine this?
+By detecting the out-of-distribution property that it's free to defect and seize power.
+In practice this could work via mechanisms such as detecting out of distribution inputs, modeling the world in general, checking if time has passed relative to when it was training, or simply defecting with small probability at any point[^nottechnicallyoutofdist].

 So there can be purely deontological AIs which act like consequentialist agents in their training environments, but we generally expect them to act less like